ayush-k-thakur/healthtick-booking/README.md

    ```

 2. **Configure Firebase:**
-   - Update the `.env` file with your Firebase project credentials (already present in this repo).
+   - Update the `.env` file with your Firebase project credentials.

 3. **Start the development server:**
    ```sh